ngblaylock/nathanblaylock.com/documentation/new-package-component.md

 # New Package Component

 Package components are shared components between multiple applications.
 They are bundled when running `npm run build` in the deploy steps.
-Only files and components within the `src/PACKAGE` component will be bundled.
+Only files and components within the `src/PACKAGE/components` directory will be bundled.
 All components should be prefixed with a `G` which stands for "Global".

 When adding a component: